pulp/pulp_container/docs/admin/learn/rbac.md

 ```

 Users that wish to be able to access the repository associated with the distribution with Pulp's
-API need the following object level permission on the Container Push Repository:
+API need one of the following:

 ```
-"container.view_containerpushrepository"
+"container.view_containerrepository" (object-level repository role), or "container.view_containerdistribution" (distribution consumer role or above), or "container.namespace_view_containerdistribution" (namespace consumer role or above)
 ```